 Vest of Escape (5200 gp) (0 lb)

 Handy Haversack (2000 gp) (5 lb)

 *Occultist Kit without torches or occultist’s implements (24 gp) (10 lb)

 *Acid Flask x 2 (20 gp) (2 lb)

 *Wand: Comprehend Languages (50 charges) (- gp) (0 lb)

 *Wand: Identify (50 charges) (- gp) (0 lb)

 During combat, Torku will try to strike from a protected (or at least not vulnerable) position with his rapier.
-If the situation calls for it, he’ll use a point of focus to give his rapier an elemental enhancement for 1 minute or to give himself a protective sheath of mental energy.
+If the situation calls for it, he’ll use a point of focus to give his rapier a bane enhancement for 1 minute or to give himself a protective sheath of mental energy.